Ishaan28malik/Hacktoberfest-2024/README.md

 ### 3. [MOZILLA](https://github.com/mozilla) -
        This technology could fall into the right hands.
 Mozilla has 30 repositories available.
 Follow their code on GitHub.
 ### 4. [Free code camp](https://github.com/freeCodeCamp/freeCodeCamp) -
-       Learn to code for free with millions of other people around the world.
+       Learn to code for free with millions of other people around the world and also have real project to work with.
 ### 5. [Data Structures And Algorithms Hacktoberfest18](https://github.com/kvaluruk/Data-Structures-And-Algorithms-Hacktoberfest18) -
        List of data structures and algorithms.
 Feel free to contribute under Hacktoberfest '18!